Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Discussion and Conclusion

 \section{Discussion and Conclusion}

 As shown in Section \ref{sec:season}, Pangu-Weather, GraphCast-oper, and GraphCast are capable of producing realistic forecasts of the mesoscale convective environment at medium-range lead-times in a matter of minutes and perform similarly to IFS.
-The original version of GraphCast has a larger bias for CAPE and decreased FSS, which is greatly improved in the operationally tuned version.
-Since the fine-tuning period includes 2020, a realistic ongoing performance can be expected in between these two score ranges (personal communication with Matthew Chantry).
-Pangu-Weather shows only minor differences between the initializations from ERA-5 and IFS analysis.
-FourCastNet has the strongest deficiencies, partially owed to the additional processing step from RH to Q. However, as Section \ref{sec:tdyn} shows, forecasting errors in convective parameters are also owed to issues in forecasting moisture overall.
+FourCastNet has the strongest deficiencies, partially owed to the additional processing step from RH to Q. However, as Section \ref{sec:tdyn} shows, forecasting errors in convective parameters are also owed to overall issues in forecasting moisture.
 With GraphCast and Pangu-Weather providing reasonable RH values derived from Q, we conclude that RH is not necessarily a worse choice than Q, but rather that ``FourCastNet v2 small" specifically has issues in forecasting moisture.
 The best choice in moisture variable depends on the application, as every thermodynamic conversion in a non-physical model comes with additional uncertainty.\\

-The evaluation of different regions shows the global capability of Pangu-Weather and GraphCast in particular.
-In spite of regional performance differences, the ranking of models remains stable, with GraphCast-oper consistently performing best in terms of RMSE, followed by Pangu-Weather and IFS.
+The evaluation of different regions shows the global capability of Pangu-Weather and GraphCast.
+Despite regional performance differences, the ranking of models remains stable, with GraphCast consistently performing best in terms of RMSE, followed by Pangu-Weather, and IFS.
 These models score very similarly, and their systematic differences are smaller than the uncertainty of the initialization.
-For the FSS, Pangu-Weather and GraphCast-oper are able to achieve similar scores to IFS, but do not consistently outperform it.
-This highlights how the RMSE that the models are trained to minimize is an incomplete perspective on model performance.\\
+For the FSS, Pangu-Weather and GraphCast are able to achieve similar scores to IFS, but do not consistently outperform it.
+This highlights how the RMSE, which is used in model training, is an incomplete perspective on model performance.\\